ibm-cloud-docs/power-iaas/modifying-instance.md

 5. To verify your new storage size, go back to **Storage volumes**.

-6. In an AIX VM instance, if you resize your boot storage volume, run the `chvg -g rootvg` command.
+6. In an AIX VSI, if you resize your boot storage volume, run the `chvg -g rootvg` command.

 To apply or verify an IBM i software key, the VM must be active and in a running state.
 If you already ran a resize operation, you must wait until the resize operation completes and the VM returns to OK status.
 {: note}